Firestarter (2022 film): Production

 On April 27, 2017, Universal Pictures and Blumhouse Productions announced a remake of Firestarter (1984), with Akiva Goldsman set to direct and produce alongside Jason Blum.
 On June 28, 2018, Fatih Akin replaced Goldsman as director, with Scott Teems set to write the script.
 On December 16, 2019, Keith Thomas replaced Akin as director.
 In September 2020, Zac Efron joined the cast.
 In February 2021, Michael Greyeyes joined the cast.
 In June 2021, Ryan Kiera Armstrong, Gloria Reuben, and Sydney Lemmon were added to the cast.
 Principal photography began on May 25, 2021, in Toronto and Hamilton, Ontario, and wrapped on July 16.

-The score was composed by John Carpenter, Cody Carpenter, and Daniel Davies, who previously collaborated with Blumhouse on Halloween (2018) and Halloween Kills (2021).
-The score was digitally released on May 13, 2022, by Back Lot Music and on LP/CD and Cassette in October by Sacred Bones Records.
+Soundtrack

 Release

 Firestarter was released in wide theaters by Universal Pictures and on Peacock in the United States on May 13, 2022.
 Over its first week of streaming, the film was watched in two million households.

 Home media

-The film was released on VOD on June 12, 2022, and then on DVD on June 28, 2022, 45 days after its theatrical release.
+The film was released on VOD on June 12, 2022, and then on DVD and Blu-ray on June 28, 2022, 45 days after its theatrical release.